A Foreground Masking Strategy for [CII] Intensity Mapping Experiments Using Galaxies Selected by Stellar Mass and Redshift: SUMMARY

-The authors acknowledge Ryan Quadri and Adam Muzzin for the continued support of our stacking program and the valuable insights from the near-infrared community.
+\acknowledgments The authors would like to thank the anonymous referee for valuable suggestions.
+The authors also acknowledge Ryan Quadri and Adam Muzzin for the continued support of our stacking program and the valuable insights from the near-infrared community.
+T.-C. C. acknowledges MoST grant 103-2112-M-001-002-MY3 and JPL R\&TD Award 01STCR - R.17.226.063.
 JH is supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1144469.
-AC is supported by the National Science Foundation Astronomy and Astrophysics Postdoctoral Fellowship under Grant No. 1602677.
+AC was supported by a KISS postdoctoral fellowship and is now supported by the National Science Foundation Astronomy and Astrophysics Postdoctoral Fellowship under Grant No. 1602677.
+MBS acknowledges the Netherlands Foundation for Scientific Research support through the VICI grant 639.043.006.
 MPV acknowledges support by the US Department of Energy through a KIPAC Fellowship at Stanford University.
-T.-C. C. acknowledges MoST grant 103-2112-M-001-002-MY3, and the hospitality of the Jet Propulsion Laboratory and the Caltech ObsCos group.